University of Alaska Fairbanks logo bear University of Alaska Fairbanks

 Why do we care about FDLs?

-FDL-A is approaching the Dalton Highway at an increasing rate.
+FDL-A is approaching infrastructure at an increasing rate.

 Today's FDL-A Location